Bers' simultaneous uniformization and the intersection of Poincare holonomy varieties

 \subsubsection{Model Euclidean Polygons and projective circular polygons}

-\Label{sModelCircularPolygons} A { circular polygon} {\sf polygon with circular boundary} is a projective structure on a polygon such that the development of each edge is contained in a round circle in $\CP^1$.
-Let $\sigma$ be an ideal hyperbolic $n$-gon with $n \in \Z_{ \geq 3}$ .
+\Label{sModelCircularPolygons} A {\sf polygon with circular boundary} is a projective structure on a polygon such that the development of each edge is contained in a round circle in $\CP^1$.
+Let $\sigma$ be an ideal hyperbolic $n$-gon $(n \geq 3)$ .
 Let $L$ be a measured lamination on $\sigma$ except that each boundary geodesic of $\sigma$ is a leaf of weight $\infty$.
 From a view point of the Thurston parameterization, it is natural to add such weight-infinity leaves.
-In fact, there is a unique $\CP^1$-structure $\CCC = \CCC(\sigma, L)$ on the complex plane $\C$ whose Thurston's parametrization is $(\sigma, L)$; see \cite{GuptaMj(19)}.
+In fact, there is a unique $\CP^1$-structure $\CCC = \CCC(\sigma, L)$ on the complex plane $\C$ whose Thurston's parametrization is the pair $(\sigma, L)$; see \cite{GuptaMj21}.
 Let $\LLL$ be the Thurston lamination on $\CCC$.
 Denote, by $\kap\col \CCC \to \sigma$, the collapsing map (\S \ref{sCollapsing}).

-For each boundary edge $l$ of $\sigma$, pick a leaf $\ell$ of $\LLL$ which is sent to $l$ diffeomorphically by $\kappa$.
+For each boundary edge $l$ of $\sigma$, pick a leaf $\ell$ of $\LLL$ which is sent diffeomorphically onto $l$ by $\kappa$.
 Then, those circular leaves bound a circular projective $n$-gon $\PPP$ in $\CCC$, called an {\sf ideal projective polygon}.

 For each $i = 1, 2, \dots, n$, let $v_i$ be an ideal vertex of $\sigma$, and let $l_i$ and $l_{i + 1}$ be the edges of $\sigma$ starting from $v_i$.
 Consider the geodesic $g$ starting from $v_i$ in the middle of $l_i$ and $l_{i+1}$, so that the reflection about $g$ exchanges $l_i$ and $l_{i + 1}$.
 Embed $\sigma$ isometrically into a totally geodesic plane in $\H^3$.
 Accordingly $\PPP$ is embedding in $\CP^1$ so that the restriction of $\kap$ to $\PPP$ is the nearest point projection to $\sigma$ in $\H^3$.